balfieri/cordic/README.md

 </pre>

 <p>
-Currently, test_cordic.cpp does its own checking with a tolerance.
+Currently, test_cordic.cpp does its own checking within a small tolerance.
 In the near future, I'd like to have the Cordic.cpp library itself do optional checking of computations.
 </p>